Plate 00 / Intro For agentic coding

 In practice

+The diagram reads top-down, but nothing here is a one-way phase: every level stays editable for the life of the project, and an edit at any level recompiles what's below it.
+It looks like a waterfall; it behaves like source code.
 You spend your time in the HLD and, more often, in the LLDs.
 That's where the design work lives.
 The agent handles the specs, the tests, and most of the code from your design — you read, you nod, you move on.
+Your review lands on intent and the deltas the agent proposes; the linkage underneath is what lets you — or an audit pass, or a fresh agent with no context — verify that everything below still traces to what you meant.
 When something needs to change — a new feature, a bug, a shift in direction — you almost always go back to an LLD, edit it, and let everything built on the old answer rewrite itself to match the new one.
 The demo below is what that loop looks like live.

 Plate 02 / Demonstration